murilodsd/minishell/README.md

 # Minishell

-Minishell is a simple Unix shell implementation that replicates some basic functionalities of a shell environment.
+Minishell is a project developed at 42 school that aims to create a simple Unix shell implementation that replicates some basic functionalities of a shell environment.
 It supports command execution, pipes, redirection, environment variables, and more.
 This project is designed to deepen the understanding of processes, system calls, and inter-process communication in Linux.
-This project was developed in collaboration with my course mate [Murilo](https://github.com/murilodsd).
+Developing this project with my course mate [Daniela](https://github.com/danielarjordao) was an extraordinary experience.

 ## Features